maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 ### Dedicated Server Login
 A dedicated server login is required for internet servers.
 You can start LAN servers without login.

-The **dedicated login** can be created at your [PlayerPage](https://v4.live.maniaplanet.com/account/dedicated-servers) and you can have multiple dedicated server logins.
-Just fill in the desired login-name and choose password and server location where you want it to bind.
+The **dedicated login** can be created on your [PlayerPage](https://maniaplanet.com/account/dedicated-servers) and you can have multiple dedicated server logins.
+Just fill in the desired login-name, password, and server location which you want it to bind to.

 ### DedicatedConfig file